Are you getting enough sleep?

 The dangers of sleep deprivation

 Many studies make it clear that sleep deprivation is dangerous.
-Sleep-deprived people who are tested by using a driving simulator or by performing a hand- eye coordination task perform as badly as or worse than those who are intoxicated.
+Sleep-deprived people who are tested by using a driving simulator or by performing a hand- eye coordination task perform as badly as or worse than those who are intoxicated with alcohol.

 Sleep deprivation also magnifies alcohol's effects on the body, so a fatigued person who drinks will become much more impaired than someone who is well rested.